Home Home / Insights / Blog

 ZCS's ODM customization matrix operates across three layers:

-• Physical: Exterior color, logo embossing, packaging design, optional accessory bundles including hand straps, protective cases, and label printer modules.
+• ● Physical: Exterior color, logo embossing, packaging design, optional accessory bundles including hand straps, protective cases, and label printer modules.

-• Software: Pre-installed application configuration, firmware branding covering boot screens and system UI elements, multilingual system integration, and SDK permission tier configuration.
+• ● Software: Pre-installed application configuration, firmware branding covering boot screens and system UI elements, multilingual system integration, and SDK permission tier configuration.

-• Compliance: Certification configuration by target market — CE and FCC for Europe and North America; CCC and UnionPay for China.
+• ● Compliance: Certification configuration by target market — CE and FCC for Europe and North America; CCC and UnionPay for China.

 The compliance layer is consistently the most underweighted dimension in distributor procurement planning.
 A single hardware SKU can be initialized to meet the regulatory environment of multiple target markets through firmware-level configuration — CE and FCC compliance for European and North American deployments, CCC and UnionPay for China — without maintaining separate physical inventory per market.
 This is a cost reduction that never appears in a unit price comparison but is real and compounding across the life of a product line.
+For more on compliance requirements, see our guide to selecting a Secure EMV Android POS Terminal manufacturer.

 OEMODM-Service

-5. Partner with ZCS: How ISVs, VARs and Distributors Engage
+6. Partner with ZCS: How ISVs, VARs and Distributors Engage

 ZCS's go-to-market structure supports three engagement paths: OEM brand customization for distributors requiring branded hardware; VAR (Value-Added Reseller) partnerships for integrators combining ZCS hardware with a proprietary software stack; and direct enterprise procurement for organizations deploying at scale.